 Microsoft 365 email spam filtering works by comparing inbound mail against IP block lists of known sources of spam and by using proprietary machine learning technologies to identify junk mail that does not yet appear on an IP block list.
 Emails and their attachments are subsequently scanned for malware, and emails from senders that are not authenticated or whitelisted are reviewed for compliance with an organization´s anti-phishing and anti-spoofing policies.

-Organizations can enhance the way in which Microsoft 365 email spam filtering works by subscribing to a plan that includes Defender for Office 365.
+Organizations can enhance the way in which Office 365 email spam filtering works by subscribing to a plan that includes Defender for Office 365.
 This service – which is also available as a premium add-on for less comprehensive plans – can be configured to check attachments for malware and verify embedded URLs in sandboxed environments.
 Defender for Office 365 also rewrites URLs embedded into the content of emails to provide time-of-click URL verification.

 Although the tools in both Exchange Online Protection and Defender for Office 365 can improve the effectiveness of a Microsoft 365 email spam filter, the degree of effectiveness is subject to how the filter is configured.
 For example, Microsoft 365 spam filters have to be configured with spam confidence levels (per user, department, etc.) and policies that stipulate what actions should be taken when a spam email or threat is identified, and how the intended recipient should be notified.